-Instruction takes place in Campus Center Room C-225 on Tuesday and Thursdays from 2:00-3:20pm.
+Instruction takes place in Campus Center Room C-225 on Tuesdays and Thursdays from 2 to 3:20 p.m.
 Highlights of the Hawaiian Ensemble year include the annual Winter Concert with the University Band, University Chorus and University Strings, and “Hoʻokani Kulanui” events throughout the year.
-Previous HK visiting artists have been Palani Vaughan, Robi Kahakalau, Nathan Aweau, Raʻiatea Helm, Sean Naʻauao, and more.
+Previous visiting artists included Palani Vaughan, Robi Kahakalau, Nathan Aweau, Raʻiatea Helm, Sean Naʻauao, and more.

 Take Advantage of the Benefits of Music!